-Servicers must evaluate any mortgage loan that is being considered for HAMP with a mark-to-market LTV ratio greater than 115 percent using both the applicable standard modification waterfall (as described in Section 6.3.1 or 6.3.2, as applicable) and the applicable alternative modification waterfall (as described in Section 6.4.3.1 or 6.4.3.2, as applicable) that includes principal reduction as the required second step in the waterfall.
-When determining the loan's UPB, servicers should include any amounts that would be capitalized in accordance with Section 6.3.1.1 or 6.3.2.1, as applicable.
+Servicers must evaluate any mortgage loan that is being considered for HAMP with a mark-tomarket LTV ratio greater than 115 percent using both the applicable standard modification waterfall (as described in Section 6.3.1 or 6.3.2, as applicable) and the applicable alternative modification waterfall (as described in Section 6.4.3.1 or 6.4.3.2, as applicable) that includes principal reduction as the required second step in the waterfall.
+When determining the loan's UPB for deciding whether to evaluate the loan under the applicable alternative waterfall, (i) for HAMP Tier 1, servicers should include any amount that would be capitalized in accordance with Section 6.3.1.1 of this Chapter and (ii) for HAMP Tier 2, the Base NPV Model will not include the amount capitalized in accordance with Section 6.3.2.1 of this Chapter.
 Although servicers are only required to evaluate loans that are being considered for HAMP with a mark-to-market LTV ratio greater than 115 percent for PRA, servicers may evaluate loans with a lower mark-to-market LTV ratio using the applicable alternative modification waterfall.

 The primary purpose of completing the alternative modification waterfall analysis is to demonstrate whether reducing principal on a mortgage loan with a mark-to-market LTV ratio greater than 115 percent will produce a positive NPV result.
-However, when making the determination to reduce principal, servicers may, consistent with investor guidelines and contractual obligations, reduce the UPB of a loan to an amount that results in a mark-to-market

-LTV ratio that is greater or lesser than the 115 percent target ratio in the applicable alternative modification waterfall.
+However, when making the determination to reduce principal, servicers may, consistent with investor guidelines and contractual obligations, reduce the UPB of a loan to an amount that results in a mark-to-market LTV ratio that is greater or lesser than the 115 percent target ratio in the applicable alternative modification waterfall.
 Because servicers have this discretion in offering principal reduction, servicers must develop and adhere to a written policy for making principal reduction determinations (PRA Policy) that treats all similarly situated loans in a consistent manner and in compliance with Section 1.6 of Chapter I. If applicable, the PRA Policy must clearly identify if and how the servicer will exercise the option to vary either alternative modification waterfall.
 Also, if the servicer plans to enter into equity share arrangements, a copy of the arrangement must be included in the PRA Policy.

 For modifications that include PRA principal reduction, if the UPB established when determining the terms of the permanent modification differs from the UPB used to determine the terms of the TPP, the servicer must, in the permanent modification, grant as PRA principal reduction the lesser of (i) the amount necessary to achieve the mark-to-market LTV generated by the TPP terms or (ii) the amount necessary to achieve the target monthly mortgage payment ratio as established in the TPP.
-At the time of establishing the permanent modification terms, additional PRA principal reduction may be granted in the servicer's discretion in accordance with investor quidelines.
+At the time of establishing the permanent modification terms, additional PRA principal reduction may be granted in the servicer's discretion in accordance with investor guidelines.